Beyond Discontinuities: Cosmological WFCs and the Supersymmetric Orthogonal Grassmannian: Review

-To obtain rational functions in kinematics from eq.(\ref{eq: Orthogonal4}), we note that the integral is over $2n^2{-}n^2=n^2$ variables.
-The bosonic delta functions imposes $n (n{+}1)/2+2n-3$ where the $-3$ is simply subtracting the momentum conservation constraints which is to impose on the external kinematic data.
-Thus one is left if $(n-2)(n-3)/2$ degrees of freedom.
-In other words, starting at four-points we need to specify the contours for which the remaining degrees of freedom is localied on the poles in $f_n(C)$.

-Thus for $n=2,3$ the bosonic delta functions completely determines $C$ in terms of kinematic invariants.
-Substituting the invariant into eq.(\ref{eq: SusyDelta}) gives us an invariant in kinematic space.
-Beyond four-points, we need to add the information of which poles in $f_n(C)$, which leads to a wider variety of invariants.
-We will discuss both cases seperately.
+For $n=2,3$ the bosonic delta functions completely determine $C$ in terms of external kinematics, so substituting the solution into eq.~(\ref{eq: SUSYDelta}) directly gives a momentum-space invariant.
+Starting at four points, one must additionally specify which poles of $f_n(C)$ are encircled, leading to a richer set of invariants.
+We discuss these cases separately.